 5.00 /5 - (12 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 WordPress is a powerhouse, but its “one size fits all” defaults mean it often ships with baggage most modern projects don’t need.
 Over the years, I’ve refined a specific set of snippets to trim the fat without compromising the core experience.

+Learn more about WordPress development services at WPPoland.
 This guide isn’t just a list of things to delete; it’s a strategic approach to performance.
 It’s inspired by Terence Eden’s excellent list, which I’ve paired with my own production-tested solutions.

-The case for pruning
+#The case for pruning

 Why bother with these small scripts?
 Because they add up.
 Every unnecessary line is a potential conflict, a tiny rendering delay, or a wasted byte.